Jagger or Jäger? Google’s Update Unraveled

 “I believe that our webspam team has taken a first pass through the Jagger1 feedback and acted on a majority of the spam reports.
 The quality team may wait until Jagger3 is visible somewhere before delving into the non-spam index feedback.
 If things stay on the same schedule (which I can’t promise, but I’ll keep you posted if I learn more), Jagger3 might be visible at one data center next week.

-”So should you panic?
-Not as long as you’re implementing best practice SEO techniques.
-Notice that most all of the techniques listed above are considered “spam practices”?
-Sure, internal linking and anchor text aren’t spam, but over using them or using them as the only method of optimization is certainly not a best practice.
+Notice that most of the methods listed above are considered “pamspamctices”.
+Internal linking and anchor text are not spam; overusing them or using them as the only method of optimization is certainly not a best practice.

 Comments (2)